joelek/ts-autoguard/readme.md

 * Structure code using TypeScript project references.
 * Modernize code to use string templates.
 * Write unit tests.
-* Add support for literal parameter values and headers as well unions thereof.

 ## Syntax